Dexmedetomidine: Adjunct in general anesthesia

 It has also been used as an adjunct infusion during general anesthesia.
 In this application, it has been shown to decrease post-operative delirium, pain, nausea and opioid use.

-Other
+Agitation

+Dexmedetomidine was approved by the FDA in a sublingual formulation for the treatment of agitation in schizophrenia and bipolar disorder in 2022.

+Others

-Dexmedetomidine may be useful for the treatment of the negative cardiovascular effects of acute amphetamines and cocaine intoxication and overdose.
-Dexmedetomidine has also been used as an adjunct to neuroaxial anesthesia for lower limb procedures.
-It has been successfully used to treat opioid withdrawal symptoms.
+Dexmedetomidine may be useful for the treatment of the adverse cardiovascular effects of acute amphetamine and cocaine intoxication and overdose.
+It has also been used as an adjunct to neuroaxial anesthesia for lower limb procedures.

-In 2022 it was approved by the FDA for the treatment of agitation in schizophrenia and bipolar disorder.
+Contraindications

+There are no contraindications to the use of dexmedetomidine in either its intravenous or sublingual/buccal forms.
+However, there are various warnings and precautions.

 Side effects

+Side effects of dexmedetomidine include somnolence, oral paresthesia or hypoesthesia, dizziness, dry mouth, hypotension, orthostatic hypotension, bradycardia, bradypnea, hypertension, and nausea.
+The drug's side effects vary by type and incidence depending on whether it is used intravenously versus bucally or sublingually.
+The major side effect of the buccal/sublingual form is somnolence, including additional symptoms like fatigue and sluggishness, which occurred at rates of 22 to 23% versus 6% with placebo.

-There are no known contraindication to the use of dexmedetomidine.
-It has a biphasic effect on blood pressure with lower readings at lower drug concentrations and higher readings at higher concentrations.
-Common side effects include: hypotension, hypertension, with slight decreases in heart rate, arrhythmias, and hypoxia.
+Dexmedetomidine has a biphasic effect on blood pressure with lower readings at lower drug concentrations and higher readings at higher concentrations.
+Common side effects include hypotension, hypertension, with slight decreases in heart rate, arrhythmias, and hypoxia.
 Toxic doses may cause first-degree or second-degree atrioventricular block.
 These adverse events usually occur briefly after administering a loading dose of the drug.
 Thus, adverse effects may be reduced by omitting a loading dose.

+Prolonged use of dexmedetomidine (e.g., >24 hours) is associated with tolerance and tachyphylaxis.